Montana-Media-Arts/340-interactive-art/modules/week-2/_posts/2020-01-01-conclusions.md

 Besides, YOU finally, actually, really, dug into TouchDesigner.
 Hopefully you had a good experience which resulted in your creation of a WebCam filter.
 Please remember to utilize the ["Issues Forum"](https://moodle.umt.edu/mod/hsuforum/view.php?id=1656989) if you are having problems (and to help your fellow students out who are having issues).

 Next week, we will look at the creation of a generative visual work, utilizing other operators.
-We will also start to examine how Feedback can help us quickly build up complex works.

 ## Zoom-Sessions